-This story added two things to what we were doing: it asked our community to support us and brought more credibility to our event.
+This story added two things to what we were doing: It asked our community to support us, and it brought more credibility to our event.
 After this story popped up, we shared it on Facebook.
 Again, we rose to 330 likes, 40 people attending, and 104 people interested.

-With our new publicity in the local newspaper, we used it as leverage to help us secure our event venue.
+We used our publicity in the local newspaper as leverage to help us secure our event venue.
 Our venue was a local mall that was surrounded by other community businesses and located in the center of town.
 Because of these, it was a prime location for heavy foot traffic.